gi-bielefeld/ding/README.md

 <details><summary>Run file format</summary>

 Run output file format (`{run-file}`):
-- Each line encompasses all runs within the same cycle
+- Each line encompasses all runs within the same cycle of the decomposition
 - Runs within a cycle are separated by TAB-characters
 - If there is no A-run the line begins with a TAB
 - Runs are the concatenated string of the oriented markers to be deleted